praw-dev/praw/docs/pages/reply_bot.rst

 This code creates a lazy-loaded subreddit object.

-Next, we'll need to extract the thread ids for each submission in the subreddit.
+Next, we'll need to extract the submission ids for each submission in the subreddit.

 Here's how: